StarRocks/starrocks/sql-reference/sql-functions/json-functions/json-query-and-processing-functions/json_each.md

 ## Usage notes

-JSON_EACH is a table function that returns a table.
+The json_each function is a table function that returns a table.
 The returned table is a result set that consists of multiple rows.
 Therefore, a lateral join must be used in the FROM clause to join the returned table to the original table.
 The lateral join is mandatory, but the LATERAL keyword is optional.
-The JSON_EACH function cannot be used in the SELECT clause.
+The json_each function cannot be used in the SELECT clause.

 ## Examples